 “Seven Beauties,” directed by Lina Wertmueller, the first woman to be ever nominated for Best Director, and starring Giancarlo Giannini, was expected to win, but instead Jean-Jacques Annaud’s satire took the top prize in this endlessly controversial category.

-Shot on location on the Ivory Coast, “Black and White in Color” (originally titled in French “La Victoire en Chantant”) won the Best Foreign Language Film Oscar.
+Shot on location on the Ivory Coast, “Black and White in Color” (originally titled in French “La Victoire en Chantant”), a biting satire on war, colonialism, and French patriotic pride, won the Best Foreign Language Film Oscar.